preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 <!--note: TODO: show a video or graph of how the optimization process runs-->

-I tried comparing the values to see if maybe my code was giving incorrect values
+I tried comparing the errors to see if our magic number was somehow producing worse results.

 ```bash
 $ ./main --iterations=1 0x5f3759df